baygeldin/llvm-example/README.md

-# llvm-synopsys
+# llvm-example
-Example of LLVM extending for Clang and SPARC.
+Example of LLVM extending for Clang and SPARC backend with custom instructions.